Skip to main content

 5) Start a Simplicité instance

 This is the minimal configuration to get a working Simplicité (non persistent) instance.
-Create a "stack" (a docker compose deployement, in Portainer's semantics), and paste the following config.
+Create a "stack" (a docker compose deployment, in Portainer's semantics), and paste the following config.

 services: